sailfishos-oneplus5/important/INITIAL-BUILDING.md

 sfossdk
 ```

 After entering the Platform SDK you get to choose your first target device!
-I choce `cheeseburger` as that's the only device I own:
+I chose `cheeseburger` as that's the only device I own:
 ```
 Which hybris-16.0 device would you like to build for?